bigreddale/webpack-exercise/README.md

    include the leading './'.

-## Loading jQuery as we Webpack Plugin
+## Loading jQuery as a Webpack Plugin

 Instead of loading jQuery ourselves, we can have Webpack do it.